 But research suggests that the power of influencers with millions of followers seems to be waning – engagement rates get significantly lower after a million followers.
 A mixture of social media bot followers and genuine followers seeing through disingenuous endorsements seem to be the main reasons for the lack of engagement.

 Realizing this, beauty brands have taken a leap of faith and are either handing over the reins of content solely to the content creators (L’Oréal) or turning to micro-influencers who have considerably higher engagement rates but fewer followers.
 Instagram is slowly catching up with YouTube in terms of influencer content engagement rates and has the most potential for growth according to TapInfluence.

 Cosmetics retailer Anastasia Beverly Hills achieved year-on-year revenue growth of 146.6% in 2016 and attributed their triple-digit growth to its focus on optimizing its social media strategy, specifically its network of micro-influencers on Instagram.

 Micro-influencers have also been used to tackle the delicate issue of diversity and representation within beauty brand advertising.
 Maybelline launched its new 16-colour pallet Fit Me Foundation Collection which included 4 shades for darker skin tones in the US.

-Teaming up with micro-influencers such as Jackie Aina, Maybelline were able to diversify part of their marketing campaign and directly market to African-American customers in the US which makes the brand and its product more sellable to a wider audience.
+Teaming up with micro-influencers such as Jackie Aina, Maybelline was able to diversify part of their marketing campaign and directly market to African-American customers in the US which makes the brand and its product more marketable to a wider audience.

 Overall the continued use of influencers and trust in content creators has helped to put a more personal and informal touch to how consumers and beauty brands interact.
 Putting a relatable human face behind a brand helps beauty companies build genuine relationships with their target audiences, which would be much more difficult to achieve with traditional marketing practices alone.